Happening-Community/requests-and-offers/documentation/specifications.md

 - **Use Case**: Users can register and create profiles, including their skills and areas of expertise.
 - **Benefit**: Facilitates the creation of a user-centric community, enabling personalized experiences and targeted interactions.

+### 5.1.1 Profile Retrieval

+- **Use Case**: Users can retrieve their profiles, including their skills and areas of expertise.
+- **Benefit**: Facilitates the creation of a user-centric community, enabling personalized experiences and targeted interactions.
+It allows the user to link multiple agents/devices to their profile.

 ### 5.2 Project Creation